 The ACOSS Poverty in Australia 2016 report uses the internationally accepted poverty line, defined as 50% of median household income, and adjusts for housing costs.
 This is the poverty line used by the OECD, and in 2014 (the latest year for which figures are available) equated to a disposable income of less than $400 a week for a single adult.

 In Australia, until fairly recently another very common and popularly known measure was the ‘Henderson Line’; a monetary figure produced by the Melbourne Institute quarterly that measured income to need in reference to a basic or austere standard of living.
 Anyone living below that line was considered to be in poverty.
 Changing demographics, especially in the family, have seen a move away from this standard to the one described above.

 However, as Australia’s Bishops have commented in a series of Social Justice Statements over the last thirty years, poverty is much more than just a lack of income.
-Poverty is an experience, felt by real human beings and that experience is a complex web of a range of experiences and persistent deprivation, social exclusion and marginalisation.
+Poverty is an experience, felt by real human beings and that experience is a complex web of persistent deprivation, social exclusion and marginalisation.

-A 2018 Productivity Commission Report on inequality put poverty alongside material deprivation and social exclusion as bundle of experiences more helpfully classified as disadvantage, noting people can experience some or all of these factors at once.
+A 2018 Productivity Commission Report on inequality put poverty alongside material deprivation and social exclusion as a bundle of experiences more helpfully classified as ‘disadvantage’, noting people can experience some or all of these factors at once.

 The Dropping off the Edge study is also good indicator of the kinds of correlated issues and experiences that can add up to an overall experience of poverty beyond only financial.
 It studies geographical location of poverty and disadvantage based on a range of factors.
 You can explore their study as well as find your Local Government Area profile here.